vipulnaik/working-drafts/open-phil/understanding-open-phils-evolution-on-migration-policy.md

     the program are
     [here](https://www.openphilanthropy.org/focus/us-policy/immigration-policy/october-2017-update-protect-people-seasonal-migration-haiti).

+The exit grant to LaMP is a little different from the other exit
+grants: I have it on good authority that Open Philanthropy did not intend, even at the time of incubation, to support LaMP in the long term -- just to get it off the ground.
+The "exit grant" should therefore not be thought of as a reduction in a previous planned commitment, and therefore shouldn't be thought of as a sign that Open Philanthropy is trying to exit the migration policy space.

-A counterpoint is a [raw look at the numbers](https://donations.vipulnaik.com/donor.php?donor=Open+Philanthropy&cause_area_filter=Migration+policy#donorDonationAmountsByDoneeAndYear) which actually shows 2020 as the *biggest year* in terms of money donated for migration policy (at $3.7 million donated).
+A counterpoint to the narrative of exit is a [raw look at the numbers](https://donations.vipulnaik.com/donor.php?donor=Open+Philanthropy&cause_area_filter=Migration+policy#donorDonationAmountsByDoneeAndYear) which actually shows 2020 as the *biggest year* in terms of money donated for migration policy (at $3.7 million donated).
 That number